reeta-042/fast-api-checker/README.md

 # fast-api-checker
-A repository for me fake baby products and fake drug products checker
+A repository for my fake baby products and fake drug products checker